 Six steps to making gravy.
 In photo 1, a white pan of melted butter.
 In photo 2, veggies and herbs are sautéeing in the butter.
 In photo 3, the pan has flour in it.
 In photo 4, the gravy has broth in it.
 In photo 5, the gravy has milk.
 In photo 6, a wood spoon stirs the gravy.

 Sauté the veggies & herbs.
 Add the flour, white wine, chicken broth, & milk.
-Cook until thick.
+Cook until thickened.

 Three steps to making turkey pot pie filling.
 In photo 1, a white pan with gravy, turkey, potatoes, and peas is on a beige counter.
 In photo 2, the filling is mixed.
 In photo 3, the filling is in a white baking pan.

 Add the turkey, potatoes, and peas.
-Spoon the filling into a pie plate.
+Spoon the filling into a 9-inch pie plate.

 Assemble & bake